ImeneYAHIAOUI/al-newbank/adr/adr006- Implement-Timeout-Pattern-in-sdk.md

 ## Context:

 Within our backend architecture, the payment authorization process introduces a critical dependency chain.
-The Payment Gateway service orchestrates the authorization by interfacing with the Credit Card Network (CCN) service, which, in turn, communicates with external bank system.
+The Payment Gateway authorizer service orchestrates the authorization by interfacing with the Credit Card Network (CCN) service, which, in turn, communicates with external bank system.
 This intricate dependency structure poses a potential risk of network performance issues, leading to prolonged waits and indefinite blocking during service calls.
 Such challenges can significantly impact the overall responsiveness and reliability of the payment authorization process.

 ## Decision:

 To proactively address the risk associated with potential network performance issues and indefinite blocking during service calls, we propose the implementation of the Timeout Pattern.
-This strategic pattern involves setting time limits for the Payment Gateway and CCN service microservices.
+This strategic pattern involves setting time limits for the Payment Gateway Authorizer and CCN service microservices.
 Also, to ensure comprehensive coverage, the Timeout Pattern will be integrated into the SDK, enabling clients to benefit from timely responses and preventing indefinite blocking at the client level.

 ## Consequences: